 For tension headaches, try acetaminophen, aspirin, or ibuprofen.
 Talk to your doctor if you are taking pain medicines 3 or more days a week.

 Some headaches may be a sign of a more serious illness.
 Seek medical help right away for any of the following:

 Your health care provider will take a medical history and will examine your head, eyes, ears, nose, throat, neck, and nervous system.

 Your health care provider will ask many questions to learn about your headaches.
 Diagnosis is usually based on your history of symptoms.

 Tests may include:

 Pain - head; Rebound headaches; Medication overuse headaches

-Kwiatkowski T, Alagappan K. Headache.
-In: Marx JA, Hockberger Rs, Walls RM, et al, eds.
+Kwiatkowski T, Friedman BW.
+Headache disorders.
+In: Marx JA, Hockberger RS, Walls RM, et al., eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier;2009:chap 101.
+8th ed.
+Philadelphia, Pa: Elsevier Mosby; 2013:chap 103.